Data strategies for future us

 Data organization in spreadsheets

-This publication by Broman & Woo, 2018 appears in the “Practical Data Science for Stats” collection in PeerJ & American Statistician.
+We’ll start off discussing the Data organization in spreadsheets publication by Broman & Woo, 2018, which appears in the “Practical Data Science for Stats” collection in PeerJ & American Statistician.

 It is a delightful read, from the first opening sentences: